makersacademy/takeaway-challenge/README.md

 Takeaway Challenge
 ==================

 This program can be used in two ways, either in a [REPL](#repl) or using [text messages](#text-messages).
 First, clone the repo and run 'bundle' to install all required gems.
+You need to sign up for Twilio to be able to use the API needed here.
 This program is comprised of three classes:

 - Takeaway: This holds the menu and handles receiving and confirmation of the order
 - Billing: This handles the calculation of the order's total